Skip to main content

 • Prefer to use int32 over int to match typedef and remove any ambiguity between 32-bit and 64-bit values.

-Resharper Warnings
+ReSharper Warnings

 We disable warnings which are considered expected behaviour.